jordanrobot/scenic-shop-blog/content/Posts/2010/2010-07-17-improved-layer-isolate.md

 title: "Improved Layer Isolate"
 date: "2010-07-17"
 tags: ["AutoCAD", "Code"]
+summary: An AutoLISP routine to unite the layeriso & layeruniso commands into a single toggle command.
 ---

 This Autocad lisp combines the layeriso & layeruniso commands into a single command.
 Use once to invoke, use again to turn off.
 You can use fade mode or off mode.